luvi/janiqueka/src/pages/index.md

 subheading: Software Engineer
 mainpitch:
   title: Skills
-  description: React JS, Redux, HTML + CSS, Javascript, Java, Public Speaking
+  description: Frontend Development, Public Speaking, Software Engineering
 description: Technology has long since proven to be a powerful tool and aid in helping me solve problems in a Caribbean context.
 I love how frictionless it is to go from idea to the masses in a short space of time, through coding and